velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 One of the problems for someone trying to enter this area, then, is essentially one of branding.
 How can one present themselves so that they effectively communicate the work that they do, when most people aren't familiar with either the breadth or depth of that work?
 How can they attract the kind of work they're interested in, when that work can span such a  wide range?

 This is not a new problem, nor is it one that is unique to the creative technology field.
-My objective is to investigate how other people have addressed the problems inherent in being trans-disciplinary, and how we can apply those lessons in the modern interaction design/creative technology field.
-The end product will be a plan for applying those lessons in my own post-university practice, and demonstrate some practical applications.
+The objective of this report is to investigate how other people have addressed the problems inherent in working across disciplines, and how those lessons can be applied in the modern interaction design/creative technology field.
+This will include a plan for applying those lessons in my own post-university practice, and will demonstrate some practical applications.
 I'll also examine some more general issues that arise, with  a particular focus on how they will apply to a business working with creative technology.